jh3nd3rs0n/jargyle/README.md

       chaining.socks5.gssapiauth.serviceName=SOCKS5_GSSAPIAUTH_SERVICE_NAME
           The GSS-API service name for the other SOCKS5 server

-      chaining.socks5.resolve.resolveHostNamesThroughSocksServer=true|false
+      chaining.socks5.resolve.useResolveCommand=true|false
-          The boolean value to indicate that host names are to be resolved through the other SOCKS5 server (default is false)
+          The boolean value to indicate that the RESOLVE command is to be used on the other SOCKS5 server for resolving host names (default is false)

       chaining.socks5.userpassauth.usernamePassword=USERNAME:PASSWORD
           The username password to be used to access the other SOCKS5 server